VSainteuf/izitorch/README.md

 ### Rack parameters
-Though it manages all the training mecanics under the hood, the Rack is customizable thanks to the parameters menu.
+Though it manages all the training mechanics under the hood, the Rack is customizable with the parameters menu.

 #### Default parameters
 The following default list of parameters is implemented in the Rack class: